ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

-> [!NOTE] Add Automatic Form sending HTML here

 This approach avoids exposing sensitive data in URLs and browser histories.

 #### Query Mode

-In query mode, Google includes the authorization code and state as query parameters in the callback URL:
+In query mode, Google includes the authorization code and state as query parameters in the redirect URL, which is processed by the callback function:

 ```rust
 async fn get_authorized(